A bronchoscopy is a test to look at the inside of the breathing tubes (airways) in your lungs. You might have this test to allow your doctor to:

 The nurse takes you to the test room.
 You may have the test sitting upright on the procedure couch or lying down.
 The nurse will explain what position they want you in.

 You might have a sedative.
-This will help you to relax and can make you feel sleepy but you will be able to answer questions.
-You have this through a small tube into your vein (cannula).
+This will help you to relax and can make you feel sleepy, but you will be able to answer questions.
+You have the sedative through a small tube into your vein (cannula).

 Once this is working you may feel like you can't swallow but you can.

 The nurse or doctor also places a nose or mouthguard in the area the bronchoscope will travel down.

 Attached to one of your fingers is a clip to monitor your heart rate and oxygen levels throughout the test.